izica/phalcon-validation/README.md

 # Phalcon validation

-Useful tool for Phalcon\Validation for easiest way
+Useful tool for Phalcon\Validation for easiest way to validate your data

 ### Installation
 ```